juimuifun/Maze-Generator-Dungeons-Tower/README.md

 ---

 ### ⚠️ Early Access Notice
-This plugin is currently in Alpha.
+This plugin is currently in Beta.
 It is fully functional and safe to use, but I am releasing it to gather feedback and test the core generation mechanics.

 **Why Early Access?** As a solo hobbyist developer with busy personal milestones and a tight schedule ahead, I want to ensure the foundation is rock solid before expanding the system.